ekamperi/ekamperi.github.io/_posts/2021-07-03-expectation-maximization-part1.md

 {% endraw %}
 {% endhighlight %}

+In the following plot you can see how the $$gamma_i$$'s vary as our observed data go from the 1st to the 2nd distribution.

 <p align="center">
  <img style="width: 80%; height: 80%" src="{{ site.url }}/images/em_algorithm/x_vs_gamma.png" alt="Expectation Maximization algorithm for Gaussian mixture models">
 </p>

 # References
 1. The Elements of Statistical Learning, Data Mining, Inference, and Prediction by Trevor Hastie, Robert Tibshirani, and Jerome Friedman.